 Staff strikes, frequently sparked by inadequate funding and unfavorable working conditions, cause disruptions to academic schedules.

-Solutions to the Challenges in Nigerian Polytechnic Education
+Effective Solutions to Overcome Challenges in Nigerian Polytechnic Education

 Conclusion